ArborealAudio/OmniAmp/Notes.md

 - Working on comp behavior:

   - adjusted Channel so that only threshold lowers for the first 60%, then add up to 1.5 gain into the sidechain.
 Past 50%, add up to 2x makeup gain
+  - Get meter to display full 24dB (just need to get the label to read that high)

 - Advanced options including stereo/mono switch, stereo/MS linking for compressor